devennn/devennn.github.io/_posts/2020-01-23-analysis-of-english-rungus.md

   - Example 1: Translation is not one to one.
   - Example 2: Backward translation

-Just by rough judgement to the sequences above, I can decide that Encoder-Decoder model might not train well with it.
-This will affect the generelization ability of a model as it will tends to remember the sequence as a whole rather than "understand" how every words maps to the target.
+Just by rough judgement to the sequences above, I can decide that LSTM will not work well with it and Encoder-Decoder model will overfit.
+This will affect the generelization ability of Encoder-Decoder model as it will tends to remember the sequence as a whole rather than "understand" how every words maps to the target.
 As a result, model will perform well(translate well) if the input sequence exists in the training set.
 Other input will be consider noise as it will output empty translate a.k.a "Is this even a word?"

 ## Analysis 3: Rungus prefix and lingos